nikic/nikic.github.com/_posts/2012-12-22-Cooperative-multitasking-using-coroutines-in-PHP.markdown

                                     // and "Bar"
 {% endhighlight %}

-This is really awesome for our purposes, because we can make system calls and subcoroutine calls make throw exceptions.
+This is really awesome for our purposes, because we can make system calls and subcoroutine calls throw exceptions.
 For the system calls the `Scheduler::run()` method needs a small adjustment:

 {% highlight php %}
 <?php